-5.19 Initiating electronic payments using payroll software packages
+5.18 Initiating electronic payments using payroll software packages

-If your package is able to initiate electronic payments to us, then you need to ensure that the correct payment reference details are supplied for your client.
+If your package can initiate electronic payments to us, then you need to ensure that the correct payment reference details are supplied for your client.
 If the details are incorrect, delays in processing these payments can occur.